Blog · Review Essay · Last reviewed June 19, 2026

 The better reading keeps Noble's warning without turning it into a master key.
 Some technologies are built because they make money.
 Some are built because bureaucracies need control.
 Some are built because militaries fund them.
 Some are built because people are sick, tired, disabled, lonely, curious, exploited, ambitious, or afraid.
 Salvation language is one force among others.
 It becomes especially dangerous when it fuses with money, secrecy, monopoly, and state power.

-When an AI product, lab, movement, or policy argument promises to overcome human limits, ask which limits it means.
-Does it mean reducing drudgery, widening access, improving coordination, and supporting judgment?
-Or does it mean escaping dependency on other people, bypassing democratic consent, replacing embodied institutions, and treating ordinary human slowness as a defect to be engineered away?
+Noble's framework yields one practical test, and it can be run on any AI product, lab, movement, or policy argument that promises to overcome human limits: ask which limits it means.
+Reducing drudgery, widening access, improving coordination, and supporting judgment are limits worth pushing against.
+Escaping dependency on other people, bypassing democratic consent, replacing embodied institutions, and treating ordinary human slowness as a defect to be engineered away are something else.
+The two often hide behind the same press release.

-Noble's book is useful because it does not let technological rhetoric remain innocent.
-It asks what kind of human being a technical future is trying to produce, what it wants to leave behind, and who will pay the cost of being classified as obsolete matter on the way to transcendence.
+That test works because the book refuses to let technological rhetoric stay innocent.
+It keeps asking what kind of human being a technical future is trying to produce, what it intends to leave behind, and who gets reclassified as obsolete matter on the way to transcendence.

-The AI-age response is neither worship nor rejection.
-Build useful systems.
-Refuse salvation machines.
-Keep tools answerable to bodies, workers, publics, ecosystems, evidence, appeal, and exit.
-The moment technology asks to be trusted because it carries history's ultimate purpose, governance has already arrived too late.
+The answer Noble points toward is neither worship nor rejection.
+Build the useful systems; refuse the salvation machines; keep both answerable to bodies, workers, publics, ecosystems, evidence, appeal, and exit.
+By the time a technology asks to be trusted because it carries history's ultimate purpose, the argument for governing it has already been conceded.

 Sources